Not all EV charging networks are created equally.

 Kempower ChargEye is a cloud-based charging management software for EV chargers.
 It was initially developed alongside Kempower charging hardware.
 The overall goal of ChargEye is to make it simple for charging operators and service providers to get started.
 It also sets the foundation for successful EV charging operations by making charging sessions more cohesive for both charger operators and EV drivers.

-One reason why Kempower ChargEye makes EV charging so practical for all involved is because it was developed by EV drivers themselves.
+Kempower ChargEye makes EV charging solutions so practical for all involved is because it was developed by EV drivers themselves.
 Many of the Kempower engineers developed this software solution based on their personal experiences with electric vehicles.

 Why is EV charging software important?